Racing Magpie Leadership

 Peter J. Strong

 Peter has been working in the arts, culture, and museum fields for more than fifteen years.
 He has a BA in American History and a Master's Degree in Museum Studies and New Media.
 He has extensive experience in community development, collections, exhibits, retail, customer service, museum management, grant writing, strategic planning, American history, Native art, Native history and cultures, historic preservation, and new media.
 Peter served as Director of The Heritage Center at Red Cloud Indian School and Vice President of Operations and Programs for First Peoples Fund before co-founding Racing Magpie.
 He has served on the Rapid City Arts Council and South Dakotans for the Arts boards of directors.
-He is currently the chair of the organizing committee for the Native POP: People of the Plains cultural event in Rapid City, and has been awarded fellowships from OTA (Trailblazer Fellow - 2016), and the Bush Foundation's Change Network (2017).
+He has served as the chair of the organizing committee and is currently the first executive director for the Native POP: People of the Plains cultural event in Rapid City, and has been awarded fellowships from OTA (Trailblazer Fellow - 2016), and the Bush Foundation's Change Network (2017).

 Other Team Members